uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/stats/onemath_stats_skewness.rst

 .. rubric:: Description and Assumptions

-The oneapi::mkl::stats::skewness function is used to compute a skewness array (skewness for each dataset's dimension).
+The oneapi::math::stats::skewness function is used to compute a skewness array (skewness for each dataset's dimension).

 :ref:`onemath_stats_skewness` supports the following precisions for data: